YuriSizov/godot-editor-theme-explorer/README.md

 ## Features
 This plugin consists of a single window, available from **Project > Tools** menu.

-There are 5 sections, giving access to *Icons*, *Colors*, *Fonts*, *Styleboxes*, and *Constants*.
+There are 5 sections, giving access to *Icons*, *Colors*, *Fonts*, *StyleBoxes*, and *Constants*.
 All of them feature a list of entries, which can be filtered by name and by type.
 List entries display their name and, if possible, a small preview of their visual aspect.
 Selected entries can be previewed further, with additional information and a code snippet to use them.

 ![Initial look](images/preview-1.png)